 Step 2: Select ‘Threshold Settings’.

-Step 3: You can choose from the premade threshold templates (energy saver, optimal, or comfort) or select 'Advanced' to change settings according to your own preferences.
+Step 3: You can choose from the premade threshold template:

-It gradually turns off the heating or cooling stages as the home temperature moves closer to the set point.
-It is only available if your equipment has more than one heating or cooling stage.
+- Available only if your equipment has more than one heating or cooling stage.
 Enabling this option saves you energy.

 Temperature Difference - Stage 2